richardkalehoff/udacity-redux-v1/README.md

   1. Book Sharing - to be completed by students during the course
   2. Would you Rather - to be completed by students during the assessment

-Additionally, there is a starter template for the assessment project in the [`would-you-rather`](would-you-rather) directory.
+Additionally, there is a starter template for the assessment project in the [`would-you-rather-starter`](would-you-rather-starter) directory.

 ## Development